Drizzynate28/DrizzyNate28/README.md

 Curious, fast learning and motivated individual, with a technical and a “get things done” kind of attitude.
 Passionate about software development, learning and experiencing new things 🤓.

-##  I’m currently working In MSD Labs as Automation Developer 🔭
+##  I’m currently working In Payoneer as Junior Software Developer 🔭

 #### Programming Languages 🚀